xGR: Efficient Generative Recommendation Serving at Scale: Beam Search

 \subsection{Valid Path Constraint}

 Given the vast combinatorial space of token IDs, not all token-ID triplets correspond to actual items.
-To guarantee that the model produces only valid item identifiers, we impose valid path constraint during token generation.
-Specifically, we borrow the idea of constraint decoding~\cite{dong2024xgrammar} in LLMs and leverage item masks to filter out invalid token IDs.
+To address this issue, we borrow the idea of constraint decoding~\cite{dong2024xgrammar} in LLMs and leverage item masks to filter out invalid token IDs.
 As illustrated in Figure~\ref{fig:constrained}, xBeam generates an item mask based on the pre-built valid item vocabulary and incorporates the mask into the model's output logits through element-wise addition.
-Once the masked logits are processed by the \texttt{Softmax} function, the probabilities of invalid token IDs become vanishingly small, effectively preventing them from being selected.
+Once the masked logits are processed by the \textit{Softmax} function, the probabilities of invalid token IDs become vanishingly small, effectively preventing them from being selected.

 On the other hand, xBeam employs a combination of sparse and dense storage to improve mask generation efficiency.
 For example, during the first decode step, each beam typically contains thousands of candidate tokens.
 To mitigate latency, the mask is stored in a dense format and pre-generated during model loading, eliminating the need for on-demand generation at runtime.
-In contrast, during the final decode step, each beam only contains few candidate tokens, resulting in additional memory overhead when generating a new mask.
+In contrast, during the final decode step, each beam only contains few candidate tokens.
 In this case, xBeam stores the relevant positions in a sparse format and performs in-place updates to the existing mask.
-Owing to the small extent of these modifications, the incurred runtime latency remains within an acceptable range.
+Owing to the small extent of these modifications, the incurred runtime generation latency remains within an acceptable range.